UCSD'S TRITON MAGAZINE

 Each issue of the magazine presented us with the challenge of choosing from an abundance of stories and each individual issue was only part of the ongoing story of the successes of UC San Diego and its graduates.
 These ranged from features on scientific research in the university to features on alumni entrepreneurs (cover, left), to television writers and producers, to politicians and best-selling authors.

-Bringing those stories to UCSD alumni for 10 years was an interesting and rewarding challenge, in that we were constantly working to achieve a balance between university news and the stories of alumni achievements.
+Bringing those stories to UCSD alumni for 10 years was an interesting and rewarding challenge, in that we were constantly working to achieve a balance between university news and the stories of alumni achievement.

 After the publication of this special issue, he became senior editor on the bimonthly magazine, working on 40 issues, editing and also writing features.